-The frontier for X-ray timing is thus to extend the analysis to higher energy bands, which is vital for gaining a complete understanding of the accretion flow close to the BHs and the associated physical processes.
-This is now possible with the Hard X-ray Modulation Telescope (\hxmt{}) \cite{zhang2014}.
-As one of the three instruments in \hxmt{}, the high energy X-ray Telescope (HE) can detect X-ray photons in the 20-250 keV energy range.
-The effective area at $E=20-100$ keV is about 0.5 $\rm m^2$, and decreases to $\sim 0.1 \rm m^2$ at $E=200$ keV.
-In the past four years, \hxmt{} has made significant contributions to the spectral and timing analysis of BHXRBs.
-In the latest BHXRB catalog of \hxmt, MAXI J1820+070 is one of the brightest sources, which makes it the most promising candidate to probe the timing and spectral aspects of BHXRB in the high energy band, ensuring high X-ray counts and excellent statistics \cite{you2021,you2023}.
 In this work, we focus on the timing analysis of high energy radiation from the corona, and mainly concentrate on the \hxmt{} observations that catch the source in the rising hard state (MJD = 58192-58286).
 Fig.~\ref{hxmt_lightcurve}A shows the \hxmt{} light curves from the low-energy (LE, from 1 to 10 keV), medium-energy (ME, from 10 to 30 keV), and high-energy (HE, from 27 to 150 keV) instruments (see `Methods' for a description of the data reduction).